Southern gospel: Early performers

-1990s and beyond
+Modern Southern gospel

 By the 1990s, the "old-timey" quartet-style music began to develop to include more soloists and duos.
 Although still mostly popular in the Southeast and Southwest, it has a nationwide and even international audience.
 The music remains "more country than city, more down-home than pretentious".
+The Gaither Homecoming tours and videos began as a reunion of many of the best-known individuals in the industry, first organized Bill and Gloria Gaither in 1991.

 In 2005, The Radio Book, a broadcast yearbook published by M Street Publications, reported 285 radio stations in the U.S. with a primary format designation as "southern gospel," including 175 AM stations and 110 FM stations.
-In fact, southern gospel was the 9th most popular format for AM stations and the 21st most popular for FM.
+Southern gospel was the 9th most popular format for AM stations and the 21st most popular for FM.
 Southern gospel radio promoters routinely service more than a thousand radio stations which play at least some southern gospel music each week.
-Recent years have also seen the advent of a number of internet-only southern gospel "radio" stations.
+Internet-only southern gospel radio stations have also increased in number.

-Two popular satellite stations that feature southern gospel are channel 34 on XM Satellite Radio and Channel 65 (changed from 67).
-On Sirius Satellite Radio.
+Two popular satellite stations that feature southern gospel are channel 34 on XM Satellite Radio and Channel 65 (changed from 67) on Sirius Satellite Radio.
 Both play the same feed entitled, "enLighten on SiriusXm".
 Enlighten plays southern gospel and has several featured programs which air weekly including Paul Heil's Gospel Greats and Bill Gaither's Homecoming Radio.

-Over the last decades, a newer version of southern gospel has grown in popularity.
-This style is called progressive southern gospel and is characterized by a blend of traditional southern gospel, bluegrass, modern country, contemporary Christian and pop music elements.
+Progressive southern gospel is characterized by a blend of traditional southern gospel, bluegrass, modern country, contemporary Christian and pop music elements.
 Progressive southern gospel generally features artists who push their voices to produce a sound with an edge to it.
-The traditional style southern gospel singers employ a more classical singing style.

 Lyrically, most progressive southern gospel songs are patterned after traditional southern gospel in that they maintain a clear evangelistic and/or testimonial slant.
 Southern gospel purists view lyrical content and the underlying musical style as the key determining factors for applying the southern gospel label to a song.